Everything but the Kitchen Sink Cookies

 • Scoop 2-inch balls of dough onto the cookie sheet.
 Bake for 12 minutes.
 The cookies are done when the edges are slightly golden brown.
 The top may look a little soft.
 That’s ok!
 The cookies will continue to bake a little while they cool.

-• FOR THE POTATO CHIP AND PRETZEL CRACK FILLING
+• FOR THE POTATO CHIP AND PRETZEL CRUNCH FILLING

 • Preheat your oven to 275 degrees F. Line a baking sheet with parchment paper.
 Set aside.